ngs-docs/angus/recovering-rep-genomes-from-mgs.md

 3. it can substantially improve your ability to recover genomes from metagenomes due to the awesome power of differential coverage (you can download a slide showing how coverage is used to do this from here -> [keynote](https://ndownloader.figshare.com/files/12367211), [powerpoint](https://ndownloader.figshare.com/files/12367226)).

 ## To co-assemble or not to co-assemble?
 Though a co-assembly has its benefits, it will not be ideal in all circumstances.
 And as with most things in bioinformatics, there are no golden rules as for when it would be better to co-assemble multiple samples together over when it would be better to run individual assemblies on each.
-This is because it depends on many factors like: the diversity of the communities as a whole; how much variation in the communities there is between the samples; the assembler(s) we're trying; and our overall goals.
+This is because it depends on many factors, like: the diversity of the communities as a whole; how much variation in the communities there is between the samples; the assembler(s) we're trying; and our overall goals.
 There can be many situations where a co-assembly might give us a much poorer assembly than any individual assembly might, and there are cases where we might get a much better assembly from a co-assembly than from any individual sample's assembly.
 It is something to be aware of and consider, and if we have the time and resources, it is reasonable to try multiple avenues.

 >**NOTE:** The following examples are not authoritative guidelines at all, those really don't exist for this.
 These are just anecdotally observed trends 🙂